Spike & Tamara's Wood

 Tree losses over the winter were slightly higher than previous years, about half a dozen of the new plantings failing to make it.
 Although higher than we might wish, this has to be set against the 10% or more losses in the first year that we were warned to expect.

-The intention in the autumn was to plant the oak trees that should have been done the previous year, thereby completing the first phase, but the incessant rain necessitated a change of plan and only a small number of fruit and cob nut trees were added.
+The intention in the autumn was to plant more oak trees, which should have been done the previous year, thereby completing the first phase, but the incessant rain necessitated a change of plan and only a small number of fruit and cob nut trees were added.

-At the time of writing the floods have only slightly abated and the Nailbourne looks set to flow for a couple of months at least.
-Meanwhile, the trees have started to bud and as yet there do not seem to have been any losses, though at one time we feared for some of the birches which began to heel over in the waterlogged ground and had to be staked.
+At the time of writing this diary entry the floods had only slightly abated and the Nailbourne looked set to flow for a couple of months at least.
+Meanwhile, the trees started to bud and there did not seem to have been any losses, though at one time we feared for some of the birches which began to heel over in the waterlogged ground and had to be staked.

-In spring we noticed the damage done to the trees during the floods the previous year, with the highest mortality rate yet among the trees that had been planted, around 60 lost altogether, ten times that of any prvious year.
+In spring we noticed the damage done to the trees during the floods the previous year, with the highest mortality rate yet among the trees that had been planted, with around 80 lost altogether, ten times that of any previous year.
 The family barbecue in June went ahead as scheduled and it was a great success, with really good weather.

 In the autumn we managed to add two dozen oak trees and a few copper beeches, including one donated by our next door neighbour, Rita Curtis, in memory of her husband who died in November 2001.
-The father of a family friend donated a small number of trees that were used to infill where there were odd spaces, mostly the result of trees dieing.
-Meanwhile we are still debating what to do with the rest of the field.
+The father of a family friend donated a small number of trees that were used to infill where there were odd spaces, mostly the result of trees that had died.

-The orchard area has been mowed and the intention is that in future this grass will be kept short.
+The orchard area was mowed and the intention is that in future this grass will be kept short.
 A couple of the trees were lost but nothing too serious and most seem to be thriving.

 Just for fun, a tree circle has been planted, with an avenue leading into it lined with hawthorns orientated along a north/south axis.
-Trees round the circumference of the circle include pairs planted slightly closer together which denote the sunrise and sunset on 21st June and 21st December as well as the cardinal points.>/P>
+Trees round the circumference of the circle include pairs planted slightly closer together which denote the sunrise and sunset on 21st June and 21st December as well as the cardinal points of the compass.

 Another feature, especially at this time of year, is the many large spiders that build their webs among the trees.
 Some of these are quite spectacular, though I do not expect arachnophobes to share my delight in seeing them.